Fair-Exchange/anchor/docs/src/pages/docs/tic-tac-toe.md

 Now, run `anchor test`.
 This starts up (and subsequently shuts down) a local validator (make sure you don't have one running before) and runs your tests using the test script defined in `Anchor.toml`.

-> If you get the error `Error: Unable to read keypair file` when running the test, you likely need to generate a Solana keypair using `solana-keygen new`.
+> If you get the error `Error: Unable to read keypair file` when running the test, you likely need to generate a Safecoin keypair using `safecoin-keygen new`.

 ## Playing the game